iamayo/Student-Record-System-/README.md

 ---

-This documentation covers all major aspects of the **Student Record System**.
+This documentation covers all major aspects of the **Student Record System** Let me know if you need further clarifications! mailto:iamjerrydev@gmail.com 🚀.